 Is Santorini windy in August?

-- Wine tasting at any of the Best Wineries on the island (this is the most detailed Wineries Guide on the internet!)
+- Go wine tasting at any of the best wineries on the island (the most detailed wineries guide on the internet!)

 - Visit the Akrotiri prehistoric ruins

-- Use Santorini as your base to visit other Greek islands or…
+- Use Santorini as your base to visit other Greek islands like Mykonos, Paros, Milos, or Crete, or…

 What are the flights to Santorini in August?

-August is a month with tens of flights to Santorini from all over Europe.
-Here are the companies with direct flights to Santorini usually (these change every year, so please double-check before booking anything):
+August has dozens of direct flights to Santorini from all over Europe.
+Here are the airlines that typically fly direct (routes change every year, so always double-check before booking):

 What are the ferries to Santorini in August?